 With our Parents’ Peace of Mind Planning for Minor Children we do more than appoint guardians in your will and establish a trust.
 We help you select both permanent and temporary guardians for your children and make sure all potential caregivers know exactly what they are supposed to do if something unthinkable happens.
 We make sure you are prepared, and your children protected, for the worst case scenario.

 We understand that your desire to protect your children lasts beyond your child’s eighteenth birthday when your child is legally viewed as an adult.
 If your adult child becomes sick or injured you might find yourself struggling to get information on their condition and fighting to make sure they are cared for.
 While many traditional estate planners overlook the vulnerability of adult children, with our Parents’ Peace of Mind Planning for Young Adults your children will have the legal documents in place to protect them in their time of need.

-With Parents’ Peace of Mind Planning the attorneys at Lewis Kannegieter Law, Ltd. take the extra steps to make sure your children are always protected, no matter what happens.
+With Parents’ Peace of Mind Planning Jennifer Lewis Kannegieter takes the extra steps to make sure your children are always protected, no matter what happens.
 That’s what ‘peace of mind’ is all about.